acorn-io/runtime/docs/docs/100-Reference/03-Acornfile.md

  }
 }

-// Arbitrary information that the Acornfile author can embed so that if can be
+// Arbitrary information that the Acornfile author can embed so that it can be
 // referenced somewhere else in the file.
 This is used mostly as a way to organize or better
 // format your Acornfile
 localData: {